hapticssymposium-org/hs2026/site/content/presenting/technical-papers.md

 * Authors may optionally upload a final camera-ready video file.
 Please see the "Video" section for more details.
 * IEEE requires a plain text Readme file of up to 10 kB for any accompanying multimedia content, such as video.
 The Readme file must contain (1) An overall description of the video file, (2) Multimedia player information, and (3) Author contact information.
 * IEEE requires a plain text Summary file of up to 10 kB for multimedia content.
 The Summary file must describe in 5 sentences or less the contents of the video.
 This file helps IEEE Xplore users to make downloading decisions.

-Final submissions of technical papers that were originally submitted to the Transactions on Haptics Short Paper track should be made using the procedure described above but use the "IEEE Trans.
-Haptics Contributed Paper" track.
-These papers may need to be reformatted to use the conference technical paper template, which can be found at top of this page under "Paper Format".
+* The paper may need to be reformatted to use the conference technical paper template, which can be found at top of this page under "Paper Format".

 Specific questions regarding PaperPlaza should be sent to ras.101@papercept.net.
 General questions about the final submission of conference technical papers should be sent to the Publications Chair at publications@hapticssymposium.org.
 Urgent general questions should be sent to the Program Chair at  program@hapticssymposium.org or the General Co-chairs at chairs@hapticssymposium.org.